-The Shoreline Behavioral Intervention Team (BIT) identifies, assesses, and monitors concerns about student behavior and welfare and coordinates response using a comprehensive, multidisciplinary approach.
+The Shoreline Care Team identifies, assesses, and monitors concerns about student behavior and welfare and coordinates response using a comprehensive, multidisciplinary approach.

 - Identify, assess, and support students who display concerning, problematic or disruptive behavior.